DETAILED ACTION

 wherein the display (130’) is linked to the processor and is operable to generate a perceptible signal corresponding to the external pressure, wherein the signal includes a vibrational representation (paragraph 0367 discloses an alarm) of the external pressure; and

-a storage (133, paragraph 0287) capable of storing pressure data corresponding to a plurality of external pressure values corresponding to a plurality of pressure signals and wherein the display (130) is operable to display a graph (paragraph 0047, 0119) representing the pressure data;
+a storage means (133, paragraph 0287) capable of storing pressure data corresponding to the at least one pressure signal and wherein the display (130) is operable to display a graph (paragraph 0047, 0119) representing the pressure data;

-the pressure sensor (118) comprises at least one capacitor (paragraph 0234) having a capacity dependent on the external pressure (paragraph 0234); and
+the at least one pressure sensor (118) comprises at least one capacitor (paragraph 0234) having a capacity dependent on the external pressure (paragraph 0234); and

 an input device (132’) linked to the processor (128) and operable to input external data, the transmitter (evaluation device 126 analyzes data and compare data), transmitted by the transmitter and is further operable to enable operation of the processor (128) for controlling the display (130’) to display a graphic representation signals (119, 125) received from the transmitter (evaluation device 126) and derived from signals of the sensor device (116) depending on a result of the comparison (paragraphs 0373, 0385-0386, 0395, 0401, 0406, 0414, 0429, 0434, 0447).

-Regarding claim 62, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), comprising all features as recited in thse claims, wherein the pressure sensor is flexible or soft.
+Regarding claim 62, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), comprising all features as recited in thse claims, wherein the at least one pressure sensor is flexible or soft.

-Regarding claim 63, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the at least one capacitor (paragraph 0120 & 0233) is integrated into an electric circuit (processor 128 inherently having resistors/inductors, thereby inclusive of RC/LC circuitry) further comprising a resistance and/or inductance, such as a RC circuit or a LC circuit, and wherein the pressure signal is determined based on a frequency analysis (evaluation system 126).
+Regarding claim 63, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the at least one capacitor (paragraph 0120 & 0233) is integrated into an electric circuit (processor 128 inherently having resistors/inductors, thereby inclusive of RC/LC circuitry) further comprising a resistance and/or inductance, and wherein the at least one pressure signal is determined based on a frequency analysis (evaluation system 126).

-Regarding claim 64, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein said sensor device comprises a position sensor (attitude sensor 118, abstract).
+Regarding claim 64, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein said at least one sensor device further comprises a position sensor (attitude sensor 118, abstract).

 Regarding claim 70, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the compression garment comprises at least one compression sleeve (paragraph 0018).

-Regarding claim 71, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), comprising at least two spaced apart pressure sensors (118, 122’), wherein each of the pressure sensors is associated with a corresponding subpart of the compression garment (112), wherein one of the pressure sensors is arranged in a distal portion (Figure 1b illustrates sensor 118 is located at one end of unit 117) of the compression garment (112), wherein another of the pressure sensors is arranged in a proximal portion (Figure 1b illustrates sensor 118 is located at other end of unit 117) of the compression garment (112).
+Regarding claim 71, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the at least one pressure sensor comprises at least two spaced apart pressure sensors (118, 122’), wherein each of the pressure sensors is associated with a corresponding subpart of the compression garment (112), wherein one of the spaced apart pressure sensors is arranged in a distal portion (Figure 1b illustrates sensor 118 is located at one end of unit 117) of the compression garment (112), wherein another of the space apart pressure sensors is arranged in a proximal portion (Figure 1b illustrates sensor 118 is located at other end of unit 117) of the compression garment (112).

-Regarding claim 72, Neuenhahn reference, presented above, discloses applicant’s claimed method for operating a compression therapy arrangement according to claim 61, wherein a therapy signal is transmitted to the mobile communication device (paragraph 0276 discloses wireless technology, hence, the signal is transmitted to the mobile communication device).
+Regarding claim 72, Neuenhahn reference, presented above, discloses applicant’s claimed method for operating a compression therapy arrangement according to claim 61, comprising transmitting the therapy signals to the mobile communication device (paragraph 0276 discloses wireless technology, hence, the signal is transmitted to the mobile communication device).

 Claim Rejections - 35 USC § 103